matthewcook333/AnimatedArt-notebook/November 9.md

 2.5 hours working on app, got to the point where I can rotate an image and also drag it around, leaving a path behind it

 0.5 hour finishing critique and continuing work on design and implementation

+1.5 hours looking at the SpriteKit pig tutorial and looking into how it could be used for my project

+1 hour working more on data structures and design, and adding to notebook

 ## Post-critique summary